Antoinefdu/Foobar/Level 2/Ion_Flux_Relabelling.md

+#1- Question:
+>'''Oh no!
+Commander Lambda's latest experiment to improve the efficiency of her LAMBCHOP doomsday device has backfired spectacularly.
+She had been improving the structure of the ion flux converter tree, but something went terribly wrong and the flux chains exploded.
+Some of the ion flux converters survived the explosion intact, but others had their position labels blasted off.
+She's having her henchmen rebuild the ion flux converter tree by hand, but you think you can do it much more quickly - quickly enough, perhaps, to earn a promotion!
+Flux chains require perfect binary trees, so Lambda's design arranged the ion flux converters to form one.
+To label them, she performed a post-order traversal of the tree of converters and labeled each converter with the order of that converter in the traversal, starting at 1.
+For example, a tree of 7 converters would look like the following:
+>
+>          7
+>        /   \
+>      3      6
+>     /  \   / \
+>    1   2  4   5
+>Write a function answer(h, q) - where h is the height of the perfect tree of converters and q is a list of positive integers representing different flux converters - which returns a list of integers p where each element in p is the label of the converter that sits on top of the respective converter in q, or -1 if there is no such converter.
+For example, answer(3, [1, 4, 7]) would return the converters above the converters at indexes 1, 4, and 7 in a perfect binary tree of height 3, which is [3, 6, -1].
+>
+>The domain of the integer h is 1 <= h <= 30, where
+h = 1 represents a perfect binary tree containing only the root, h = 2 represents a perfect binary tree with the root and two leaf nodes, h = 3 represents a perfect binary tree with the root, two internal nodes and four leaf nodes (like the example above), and so forth.
+The lists q and p contain at least one but no more than 10000 distinct integers, all of which will be between 1 and 2^h-1, inclusive.'''

+#2- Reasoning:

 First of all a bit of context: a binary search tree is a form of data structure where each node is connected to 2 other nodes.
 So in essence, each node is an object with 3 properties: a value, a left connection and a right connection.
 So in the tree they give as example,